RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 Scalar ALU Operations
 =====================

-Scalar ALU (SALU) instructions operate on a single value per wavefront.
-These operations consist of 32-bit integer arithmetic and 32- or 64-bit bit-wise operations.
+Scalar ALU (SALU) instructions operate on a single value per wavefront.These operations consist of 32-bit integer arithmetic and 32- or 64-bit bit-wise operations.
 The SALU also can perform operations directly on the Program Counter, allowing the program to create a call stack in SGPRs.
 Many operations also set the Scalar Condition Code bit (SCC) to indicate the result of a comparison, a carry-out, or whether the instruction result was zero.

 SALU Instruction Formats
 ------------------------